peppocola/IMPure/README.md

 program =
   do many command
 ```
-The program parser parses many commands, meaning that a program can be composed of 0 or infinite commands.
+The program parser parses many commands, meaning that a program can be composed of 0 or potentially infinite commands.
 ```Haskell
 parse :: String -> ([Command], String)
 parse s = (first, second)